peytoncordero/DRI25/html-css.md

 CSS, or Cascading Style Sheets, allows for further styling of your website through the application of a series of rule sets that are applied to different aspects/elements of your site.
 In order for CSS to render on a webpage, it must be integrated with your html, which can happen in three ways: inline, internal, and external.
 CSS rules can be of varying specificity, and in particular, through creating classes and IDs.
 We also discussed how the ordering of rule sets doesn't matter, because an important function of CSS is the way it filters and applies rules in accordance with the specificity of the rule.

 Through understanding these languages in combination with one another, you can also reframe your understanding of the web—not as _poof! magic!_, but as a series of intentionally styled, hyperlinked text documents, with each website representing a folder of documents.
+The choices made in designing websites are thus the products of particular circumstances that can be understood as socially, culturally, and historically particular.

 While this is a good starting point, one important question remains: how can I get these text documents on the Internet so they can be accessed, and interacted with, and linked to by others?
 This is what we will discuss in the final lesson of this workshop.

-# Making your Website Public
+# Making Your Website Public

 Great job!
 Now you have an amazing website, but it's stuck on your computer where no one else can find it or view it.
 How do you get your website onto the Internet so it can be shared?